swissup/swissup.github.io/m1/extensions/amp/devdocs.md

 The difference between tmamp.xml and layout update xml is that in first case styles will be included if the block was rendered.
-In the second case styles will be always incuded despite of which blocks where rendered on the page.
+In the second case styles will be always included despite of which blocks were rendered on the page.

 > The first approach is recommended as it will skip styles that is not needed on
 > the page.